furiatona/monitoring-grafana-ned/README.md

 **NED** is a lightweight CLI tool designed to simplify the deployment, update, and management of Prometheus Node Exporter instances across your infrastructure.

+> ⚠️ **Caution:** Credentials are embedded in the binary for user convenience during manual exporter installation.
+This approach is used only when automation is not possible due to policy restrictions.
+The tool is intended for use in secure environments.
+Use at your own risk.
 ---

 ## Features